 At Glastonbury complete the ancient pilgrimage to climb the iconic Glastonbury Tor and visit the ruins of Glastonbury Abbey - the centre of early Christianity and the resting place of King Arthur and Guinevere.

 Somerset for all Seasons - Overlooked by the hoards rushing down the motorway to Devon and Cornwall in peak season, Somerset remains the best secret of the West Country so come here to walk with a feel of freedom and space at any time.
 Sheltered from the exposed Western coastline it can also offer walking for all seasons, including the Autumn and Winter months when more exposed areas are off limits.

 View walking options in full detail using these links or check our Somerset Walking Map showing all our Somerset Walking Holiday Routes.

 The Coleridge Way - - In the footsteps of one of our greatest poets a mix of moderate moorland walking with lush wooded valleys, coastal views and rolling countryside.
 Staying in remote and untouched villages, this is a timeless route taking you through the Quantock Hills, Exmoor National Park and the hidden Brendon Valley of Lorna Doone fame.

 Up to 6 days of walking - More Details on this walk

-The Mendip Way – Coming for 2017 - Walk the complete ridge of the Mendip Hills from the coast to inland Frome.
+The Mendip Way – Summer 2017 (bookings Autumn 2017) - Walk the complete ridge of the Mendip Hills from the coast to inland Frome.
 On the way the ravines and caves of Cheddar Gorge and Wookey Hole, timeless Somerset villages, historic Wells and the option to divert to Glastonbury and climbs its iconic Tor.
 Up to 5 days walking.